Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 The most massive wealth creation events in the world took place over the last decade—but it all went to other people.
 [You didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
 The new wave of startups that has subjugated your digital life and attention span: its fruits belong to the nerds in Silicon Valley, not you.
 As the New York Times put it: everyone is getting hilariously rich and you're not.

-This leads people to want to break the rules.
+This leads people to wanting to break the rules.
 Why do only the elite of Silicon Valley, the Stanford programmers and MBAs get to accumulate all this massive wealth and control these world-changing companies—why not you?

 The ICO bubble let young people convince themselves: hey, maybe I can predict the future too.
-I see this Bitcoin thing, I see this Ethereum thing, they're so strange, they're so radical, why wouldn't the world change because of them?
+I see this Bitcoin thing, I see this Ethereum thing, they're so cool, they're so revolutionary, why wouldn't the world change because of them?

 And wouldn't they get just a little convinced that maybe they know more than their parents, the gatekeepers, that maybe they could get one step ahead the stodgy suits in Wall Street or the self-important hoodies in Silicon Valley?